soundxyz/sound-protocol/spec.md

   - If `metadataModule` is not present, `tokenURI` uses `baseURI`.
   - Implements `contractURI` (https://docs.opensea.io/docs/contract-level-metadata).
   - Allows freezing of metadata, beyond which the variables can't be modified by `owner`.
-- Minting
-  - The owner, callers with `ADMIN_ROLE`, and callers with `MINTER_ROLE` (e.g. minter modules) can all call `mint`.
-  - `SoundEditionV1.maxSupply` - maximum number of tokens that can be minted for the edition.
-    - Can be initialized with any value up to `type(uint32).max`.
-    - Can be "frozen" by owner or `ADMIN_ROLE` at the current token count to prevent any further minting.
-- Payments & royalties
+- Payments
   - `SoundEditionV1.fundingRecipient` - an address that receives all revenue accrued (primary sales & secondary royalty revenue).
 In the case where the artist is the sole recipient, this is their wallet address.
 If they are splitting revenue with other parties, this could be an [0xSplits SplitWallet](https://docs.0xsplits.xyz/smartcontracts/SplitWallet) or alternative splitter contract.
   - Secondary revenue can accrue to to the edition via the `receive` function, or to a separate address (ex: a [SplitWallet](https://docs.0xsplits.xyz/smartcontracts/SplitWallet) set as the `fundingRecipient`).
   - Minter modules pay a fee to Sound.xyz exposed by `SoundFeeRegistry.sol`.
 Minters technically don't need to pay the fee, but it is a requirement for editions to appear on sound.xyz.
   - Minter modules can also optionally pay fees to secondary recipients (e.g. developer fee for third-party integrations).
+- Minting
+  - The owner, callers with `ADMIN_ROLE`, and callers with `MINTER_ROLE` (e.g. minter modules) can all call `mint`.
+  - `SoundEditionV1.maxSupply` - maximum number of tokens that can be minted for the edition.
+    - Can be initialized with any value up to `type(uint32).max`.
+    - Can be "frozen" by owner or `ADMIN_ROLE` at the current token count to prevent any further minting.
+- Access control
+  - Implements OpenZeppelin `OwnableUpgradeable` and `AccessControlUpgradeable` (upgradeable versions of each in order to support the proxy's `initialize` function).
+  - Roles can be granted & revoked for addresses. ex:
+    - Minter contracts must have `MINTER_ROLE`.
+    - Owner-defined admins must have `ADMIN_ROLE`.
-- Golden egg
+- Golden egg - see `GoldenEggMetadataModule.sol` section.
-  - The Golden Egg is a single token per edition that is randomly selected from the set of minted tokens.
-  - The `mintRandomness` is determined by storing the blockhash of each mint on the edition contract, up until a token quantity threshold or timestamp (whichever comes first).
-NOTE: The randommness doesn't necessarily need to be used for the golden egg.
-  - `GoldenEggMetadataModule.sol` uses the `mintRandomness` on the edition to return the golden egg token ID.

 ### `SoundFeeRegistry.sol`
 - A contract that exposes a Sound protocol fee used by minter modules to pay a portion of primary sales to Sound.xyz for its services.